Duis aute irure dolor in reprehenderit in voluptate

 Need to use a phone?Ask at the school office.

-Want to see the Guidance Counsellor?Make an appointment online via the Wellness Centre tab on the school website here, or email the counsellor directly.
+Want to see the Guidance Counsellor?Make an appointment online here, via the Wellbeing website page, or email the counsellor directly.
 Please note, they only check emails on the days they work.

 Have an appointment during school time?Bring a note to your whānau teacher, who will do an electronic exit pass which the office will see when you sign out.
 On Tuesdays and Thursdays see the Dean on duty in the Deans office.